-The XBRL specification is an open standard that can be prepared, copied, published and distributed without restriction of any kind.
 XBRL International maintains a clear policy on intellectual property (IP) that must be signed by all members of any working group.
 The policy states that members may freely submit their ideas to the working group and have the option of removing their own IP prior to final recommendation.
 However, once the final recommendation is made, any and all IP contributed by the working group becomes the property of XBRL International and is part of the free and open standard.
-This requirement ensures that any standards developed are free of any intellectual property claims so software developers can use the specification to build tools that are interoperable with no licence fees.
+This requirement ensures that any standards developed are free of any intellectual property claims so software developers can use the specification to build tools that are interoperable with no license fees.
 This removes barriers to entry and makes it significantly easier to build tools.